Are you planning a vacation in Italy and would need some help to choose the best time to visit the Amalfi Coast?

 Even though the region is set in the southern part of the country, and you most likely won’t find snow (even though Sorrent had some in 2022), you must still come prepared for a bit of wind and rain.

-Positano, the most touristic town, is mostly closed, however, Amalfi or Sorrento still have restaurants and shops open.
+Positano, the most tourist town, is mostly closed, however, Amalfi or Sorrento still has restaurants and shops open.